 For containment structures, maximizing placement sizes means minimizing water stops, formwork and mobilizations without sacrificing performance.
 This translates directly into time, material and cost savings during construction.
 Optimum in-service performance minimizes repair and maintenance costs, as well as overall life-cycle costs.

-And, for decorative concrete applications, the performance and sustainability aspects are achieved without sacrificing aesthetics.
-Type K concrete can be integrally colored, stamped, stained or otherwise enhanced to meet design requirements.
+And, for decorative concrete applications, you can achieve superior performance and sustainability without sacrificing aesthetics.
+Consequently, you can integrally color, stamp, stain or otherwise enhance Type K concrete to meet design requirements.

 There’s a lot to like about Type K cement.